-Founded in 2002, the BSA is committed to bringing together scholars, students, teachers, theatre practitioners, community workers and other professions with a shared interest in Shakespeare.
+Founded in 2002, the BSA is committed to bringing together scholars, students, teachers, creative practitioners, community workers and other professions with a shared interest in Shakespeare.
 In this, the BSA follows an Equality, Diversity, and Inclusivity Policy (2020).

 To learn more about the BSA’s history, please visit the History Page.